Smithsonian Postgraduate/Postdoctoral Fellowships in Conservation of Museum Collections Program

 Justification for conducting your research at the Smithsonian and utilization of research facilities and resources.

 Identification of the member of the Smithsonian’s research staff who might serve as your principal adviser/host.
-Also identify potential co-adviser(s) and/or consultant(s), if applicable.
+Also identify potential co-adviser(s) and/or consultant(s), if applicable (consultants must be Smithsonian affiliated research staff).
 The publication, Smithsonian Opportunities for Research and Study (SORS), contains the necessary information on staff research specialties and current departmental interests to help you determine which staff members are best suited to your research needs.
 Research staff may be named by applicants to serve as principal advisers, co-advisers or consultants.
 Affiliated research staff may be named as co-advisers or consultants if they will be in residence during at least a portion of the tenure period proposed.
 You are strongly encouraged to correspond with your proposed adviser(s) as you prepare your proposal.

 If you select any non-Smithsonian consultants for your proposal, provide the consultant’s professional title as well as contact information, including an email address.